 Changes in or loss of management.
 Whether it is a partnership or staff hired, there may be changes in your human capital resources that have to be dealt with professionally, efficiently and expeditiously.
 An exit plan for partners may be beneficial.

-Checking with local realtors and inquiring at City Halls are good first steps.
-If you have a specific space need and want assistance looking for space, feel free to reach out to the County EDA for assistance.
+Checking with local realtors and contacting the Caledonia EDA and Houston County EDA are good first steps.
+If you have a specific space need and want assistance looking for space, feel free to reach out to the Caledonia EDA or Houston County EDA for assistance.

 Extremely difficult.
 This is challenging because the improvements being completed by the leasee business owner will stay with the property that is not owned by the business.
 The lack of collateral can be problematic for the bank or other financing agency.